danielbodnar/awesome-stars/README.md

 - [tiimgreen/github-cheat-sheet](https://github.com/tiimgreen/github-cheat-sheet) - A list of cool features of Git and GitHub.
 - [tj-actions/changed-files](https://github.com/tj-actions/changed-files) - :octocat: Github action to retrieve all (added, copied, modified, deleted, renamed, type changed, unmerged, unknown) files and directories.
 - [drknzz/GitHub-Achievements](https://github.com/drknzz/GitHub-Achievements) - 🔥 A Complete List of GitHub Profile Badges and Achievements 🔥
-- [subhamBharadwaz/scribbly](https://github.com/subhamBharadwaz/scribbly) - Scribbly is a web application built with Next.js and Prisma that allows users to create and manage their digital journal.
-With a user-friendly interface powered by Radix UI and Shadcn/UI components, S
 - [howardroark/pollinate](https://github.com/howardroark/pollinate) - Template your base files and generate new projects from Git(Hub).
 - [jeroenouw/cgx](https://github.com/jeroenouw/cgx) - 💻🔥CLI to generate the recommended documentation/files to improve contribution (Github, Gitlab, CodeCommit and Bitbucket)
 - [feinoujc/gh-search-cli](https://github.com/feinoujc/gh-search-cli) - searches github via command line.
 Supports repo, issues, code and commit searches and listing notifications